 The school remains inspired to this day by the aims and mission of Mary Ward, the founder of the Institute of the Blessed Virgin Mary, which established St Mary’s School in Ascot in 1885.
 The school’s houses are all named after women who were members of the Institute in its earliest days, including Mary Ward herself.

 MARY WARD HOUSE, named after MARY WARD (1585-1645)

 Head of House: Kate Jenkinson.
-Kate taught at St Mary's from 2000-2001, and returned in 2012 as Head of Mary Ward House.
+Kate taught at St Mary's from 2000-2001, and returned in 2012 as Head of the Upper Sixth Mary Ward House.
 She teaches in the Maths Department, and also runs the Wine tasting society.

 Mary Ward was born in 1585 into a wealthy Catholic family, and grew up in Reformation England leading the double life that Catholics were compelled to live in those dangerous days.
 She felt called to the religious life at 15 and entered the monastery of Poor Clares in St Omer.
 By 1609, she had gathered around her a group of companions determined to follow her guidance in founding a religious Order for women along the lines of the Society of Jesus.
 Despite controversy and obstruction, they established themselves as a religious community in St Omer, and opened a school for girls.
 In the following years Mary Ward travelled widely, founding schools all over Europe.
 In 1639 she arrived in London, and founded several free schools there, as well as a convent near York.
 She died at St Mary’s School in York in 1645.

 Head of House: Helena West.
 Helena has been at St Mary's since 2000, and has been Head of Babthorpe House since 2006.
 She teaches in the Religious Studies Department, and is also a member of the Ministry team.
 She is in charge of and organises the annual retreats which take place for each year group.